mendix/docs/content/appstore/general/app-store-content.md

 ### 4.4 Using a Theme

 Downloading a theme is very similar to downloading a widget.
-Like a widget, a theme is added to the project structure, in the **theme** folder of your app.
+Like a widget, a theme is added to the project structure – in the **theme** folder of your app.
 A theme downloaded from the Marketplace will immediately be set as the active theme for your project.
 You can find out which theme is active for your project in the app  project **Settings**.

 To delete a theme, remove the ZIP file from your project's **theme** folder.